sam-uel-ayo/Learning-C/README.md

-# Learning-C
-The C programming language by Kernighan and Ritchie
+Learning C programming language;All the exercises in 'The C programming language by Kernighan and Ritchie'